k4u5h1k/Inverse-Pano-Viewer/README.md

 # Usage
 - Start a server with `python3 -m http.server 8000`.
+- Optionally change the image path within `inverse-capsule.html`
 - Navigate to `localhost:8000/inverse-capsule.html` to use the capsule viewer.
+- Tune the properties using controls to your liking